 Since the New Year, the Mississauga condo market has been heating up.
 Over the past two weeks, I have been featured in several news publications, including The Globe and Mail and YourMississaugaBizz.
-Based on those publications, I have decided to release a blog for anyone considering selling their condo.
-In this blog post, I will talk about “upgrades” that seem to sell condos faster.
+Based on those conversations, I have decided to release a blog post about some smart condo upgrades for anyone considering selling their condo.
+The “upgrades” that seem to sell condos faster.
 I would argue that as much as 80% off condo buyers in today’s market look for the following upgrades (please keep in mind that this again does not apply to every condo buyer, but has been made based upon my individual observations):

 2. Kitchen stainless steel appliances are another important upgrade in the unit.
 We are shifting away from white and black appliances and ultimately it seems that stainless steel appliances are preferred.
 Even though they get fingerprints on them, which can be cleaned by wipes, many say it just looks better with a dark kitchen, that it never looks outdated and that they are very durable and resistant.

-3. Color excitement –Keep your paint colors neutral.
+3. Colour excitement –Keep your paint colours neutral.
 A lot of times sellers like their paint creativity.
-Buyers on the other hand prefer to paint their condo themselves.
-Some colors are great.
-Sometimes you even find a buyer that likes one wall being a nice rich brown color and if not, no problem, one wall is a quick fixer upper they can look past.
+Buyers, on the other hand, prefer to paint their condo themselves.
+Some colours are great.
+Sometimes you even find a buyer that likes one wall is a nice rich brown colour and if not, no problem, one wall is a quick fixer-upper they can look past.
 However, when your condo is a lime eco green, you have to keep in mind that not everyone has your taste.
 Sometimes it’s better to just take out those paint brushes and paint your unit white to get your unit sold quicker.
 Remember, that sometimes people cannot look past the walls and lose interest in your unit, even if it’s a great unit.

 Some things that sellers should really avoid when upgrading: